-Twitterati wishes #happybirthdaynarendramodi to a tireless Modi as he turns 69
+Twitterati wishes #happybirthdaynarendramodi to our tireless Modi as he turns 69

 New Delhi, Sep 17: Prime Minister Narendra Modi has turned 69 on Tuesday (September 17).
 Our tireless Prime Minister has a jam-packed schedule on his special day in home state Gujarat.